MississaugaCoding/mississaugacoding.github.io/_posts/2016-02-16-html-css-js-git.md

 `git add --all`

-- adds tracking for all files changes, i.e. adding new files as well removing exisiting ones
+- adds tracking for all files changes, i.e. adding new files as well as removing exisiting ones

 `git commit -m "some descriptive comment"`